Dear IEEE Colleagues,

 Dear Region 10 Members,

-We are always looking for new ideas for the newsletter, and you can reach us at firstname.lastname@example.org if you have any suggestions to share with us.
+As usual, you can reach us at firstname.lastname@example.org if you have any comments or suggestions to share with us regarding the newsletter.
 Do drop us a line as well if you are interested to be part of the team, as we continue to expand and diversify our committee.
-Speaking of the committee, my greatest appreciation to them as usual for producing another excellent newsletter, which would not be possible without their effort and commitment.
-To all readers, I hope you enjoy the newsletter, and stay safe wherever you are.
+Finally, my greatest appreciation to the newsletter team for their hard work in producing another excellent newsletter.

 Thank you and kind regards,